I want you to live a good life.

 Here’s the list.

-Which book had the biggest impact for you?
+Which books had the biggest impact on you?

 The Book Of Life by Jiddu Krishnamurti.

-After reading this book, I felt that any other self-help books were worthless.
+After reading this book, I felt any other self-help books were worthless.

 Truth is a pathless land.
 Jiddu Krishnamurti